dbera/Petri-net-Analysis-Tools/README.md

-# Tools for Structural and Reachabilioty Analysis of Petri nets
+# Tools for Structural and Reachability Analysis of Petri nets